vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/get-model.rst

 Get Your 3D Model
 #########################

-All 3D models should be in the OBJ or FBX format and have materials supported by Vircadia.
+All 3D models should be in the FBX, gLTF or OBJ format and have materials supported by Vircadia.

 .. contents:: On This Page
     :depth: 2